yayowd/flblog/README.md

 > http://your.domain/               -> Welcom to 19blog
 > http://your.domain/test           -> Test's blog
 > http://your.domain/api/test       -> API test success
+> http://your.domain/admin/test     -> Ask login: enter the administartor name and passwd set above
+>                                   -> Admin test success
-> http://your.domain/manage/test    -> Ask login: enter the name and passwd set above
+> http://your.domain/manage/test    -> Ask login: enter the manager name and passwd set above
 >                                   -> Manage test success
 >
 >$ # NOTE: If you see the welcome page of nginx,